jacobmills0618/Real-Estate-Sales-in-Hartford-Conneticut/README.md

 # 🚀 Purpose

-The purpose of this project was to demonstrate how SQL and Python can be used to analyze real-world data sets.
+The purpose of this project was to demonstrate how SQL, Python, and Power BI can be used to analyze real-world data sets.
 To achieve this, I explored real estate sale prices and sale amounts in Hartford, Connecticut, and tied relevant context such as the COVID-19 pandemic.

 # 🔍 Project Goals